nodecg/docs/docs/concepts-and-terminology.md

 - `singleInstance`, an optional property, that only allows your graphic to be open in one place at a time.
   - This is useful in scenarios where your graphic has fragile or highly stateful logic.
   - Ideally, you'd never need to use `singleInstance`.
 However, it is sometimes hard to avoid, and can be the fastest route to shipping a complex graphic.
+- `name`, optional, a custom display name.
+- `description`, optional, text that displays below the graphic
+- `group`, optional, what sub-group the graphic should be in.
+(Graphics are already grouped by bundle).
+- `order`, optional, a number which determines where the graphic should be in the list

 ### Related Docs {#graphics-manifest}